b0rgbart3/LightBurst2/README.md

 <a name='Usage Rights / License'></a>
 ## Usage Rights / License
-This game and the related code is copyrighted (c) by Bart Dority, 2021, all rights are reserved.
+This game and the related code are copyrighted (c) by Bart Dority, 2021, all rights are reserved.
 Please contact bartdority@gmail.com if you would like to use any part of this code or concepts.

 <a name="Features"></a>
 ## Features